kleebaum/quizapp/README.md

 The NaWi-DaZ 2.0 project investigated how students can learn the German language with a focus on natural sciences.
 For this purpose, this mobile quiz web app was developed, which enables students to learn scientific terminology without using their first language.

-Project Manager: Dr. SN
+- Project participants: Dr. SN, Prof. Dr. BP, AK, HR, Dr. NW
-Project Participants: Prof. Dr. BP, AK, HR, Dr. NW Software Developers: PZ and TK
+- Software developers: PZ and TK

 ## Installation